 The most overlooked and arguably the most important word in health is “balance.”
 Why?
 Because this one word says it all!
-We spend our entire lives trying to keep things in balance, whether it’s our checkbook, our diet or our time management.
-Then as we age, we need to literally improve our physical balance to keep on doing the things we like to do.
+We spend our entire lives trying to keep things in balance, whether it’s our checkbook, our diet, or our time management.
+As we age, we need to literally improve our physical balance to keep on doing the things we like to do.

 Balance training is all the rage these days, and for good reason: Balance is control.
 Think of a toddler learning to walk and the process he goes through trying to gain the balance to be able to move freely.
 Once he learns to balance his body, he has control over his movements.
 The importance of balance doesn’t really change as we get older.
 Better body balance makes it easier to move and helps prevent injury.
 But it’s a “use it or lose it” kind of thing, which means it’s important to practice balance at all ages.

 Kinesthetic awareness, or the ability to know where your body parts are in three-dimensional space, is required for every movement we make.
 So it’s not surprising that balance can be learned, challenged, and improved.
 The agility and strength that comes with learning good balance helps us move smoothly and confidently every day, whether we are doing sports, playing with the kids, chasing down a taxi, or simply walking up the stairs.
 And, as I mentioned above, a good sense of balance and a strong awareness of where your body is in relation to the things around you can help you react quickly and prevent injuries and accidents.